horeaporutiu/VSCodeTutorial/README.md

 1. Next, open the `network.yaml` in the `VSCodeLocalNetwork` folder.
 We will use this file to connect to our Docker containers running locally.

-2. To see your docker containers running locally, run `docker ps`.
-Your output should look something like this:
+2. To see your docker containers running locally, open the `demoContract/local_fabric/connection.json` file.

 ![packageFile](/docs/ports.png)

 **Important Note: your ports will differ from those shown**

-3. Next, look for `fabric-peer`,`fabric-ca`, and `fabric-orderer` in the `docker ps` logs.
+3. Next, look for the urls to connect to your peer, orderer, and certificate authority in the `demoContract/local_fabric/connection.json` file.
+Copy the corresponding url field from `orderer.example.com`, `peer0.org1.example.com`, and `ca.org1.example.com`.
-It's likely going to be hard to read, so be careful here.
-The 5 digit number is the port number that we need to update in the appropriate place in the `network.yaml` file.
-Update the peer, ca, and orderer's url field as shown in the preceding gif.

 In the example above the ports in `network.yaml` would be set as follows:

+First the orderer:

 ```
 orderers:
   orderer.example.com:
-    url: grpc://localhost:32823
+    url: grpc://localhost:17050
 ```
 Then the peer: